Meets pressing community needs by mobilizing caring New Yorkers in volunteer service.

 Volunteer Dismissal

-New York Cares, in its sole discretion, reserves the right to reassign or dismiss volunteers when such action is in the best interest of the volunteer, New York Cares, the Project, the client, and/or our Community Partner.
-Reasons for dismissal may include, but are not limited to:
+New York Cares, in its sole discretion, reserves the right to reassign or dismiss volunteers when such action is in the best interest of the volunteer, New York Cares, the project, the client, and/or our Community Partner.

 • Refusal to attend orientation or other required training.